Skip to main content

 Open the Settings Dialog

-On the server’s Overview page, click the gear icon (settings) located below the server name.
+On the server’s Overview page, click the gear icon (the third small icon below the server name, on the right side of the icon row).
 A settings dialog will appear.

 3